Diseases & Conditions

-A concussion is typically short-lived.
+Concussion symptoms are typically short-lived.
 Most people recover within 7 to 10 days.
-Unfortunately, once an athlete has sustained a concussion, he or she is at greater risk for additional concussions.
+Unfortunately, once an athlete has sustained a concussion, they are at greater risk for additional concussions.
 Repeat concussions can have long-term consequences, so prevention is essential.

 Derived from the Latin word concusses, concussion means to shake violently.
 A concussion happens when a force causes the brain to rapidly move back and forth inside the skull.
 This may be caused by either a direct blow or by a blow to the body that forces the head to quickly rotate.